tokenradarlabs/tokenator/README.md

 ## TODO

-- Implement the `/linkwallet [wallet_address]` command: Allow users to link their wallets.
+- Implement the `/linkwallet [wallet_address]` command to allow users to link their wallets.
 - Accept multiple tokens